 Yagnas – fire worship – is also performed at the top of the hills.
-Raj Kumar Swami says that yagnas signify the cleansing of our minds from impurities.
+Siddha Rajkumar Guruji says that yagnas signify the cleansing of our minds from impurities.

-Few years ago Annai Siddhar Raj Kumar Swami built a temple in the base of the Brammarishi hill.
+Few years ago Annai Siddha Rajkumar Guruji built a temple in the base of the Brammarishi hill.
 The temple is dedicated to Lord Ganesh and it is called Selva Maha Vetri Ganapathy Temple.
-Poojas are conducted three times a day and yagna (fire pooja) is conducted in the evening on a daily basis.
+Poojas are conducted three times a day and fire worship is conducted three times a day.

 Sadhus are holy men of India.
 They wear yellow ochre – colored robes.
 This is a color of detachment.
 Sadhus are treated with great honor in the Brammarishi Hills.
 Raj Kumar Swami is the only one who created a place for sadhus socially in South India, especially in Tamil Nadu.
 According to Swami, Siddhas who preserve the universe are very difficult to please.
 They glorify only the ones who are honest, sincere and selfless.
 If they wish to take any human form, the siddhas who are in the astral plane prefer to be disguised as sadhus.
 Raj Kumar Swami welcomes and honors sadhus in any holy function, namely Sivarathri, full moon, etc. that takes place in Brammarishi Hills.
 Swami celebrates them by giving them a grand meal, clothing, and some money.
 It is believed that only sadhus can take most of our karma when we give alms to them.
 We need to be grateful to them for making us compassionate.
 Are all the sadhus holy men?
 Raj Kumar Swami says not to judge them.